LassiL/Computational-physics-codes/README.md

-# Computational-physics-codes
+### Computational-physics-codes
-MATLAB and Python scripts for a master level course on computational physics
+Scripts for a course on computational physics